ja-thomas/OMLbots/README.md

 The main function of the bot can be executed via `runBot`.

-See also on the openml.org page: https://www.openml.org/u/2702
+See executed runs on the openml.org page: https://www.openml.org/u/2702